4.3 mile loop on breezy slopes above Rodeo Lagoon, in the Marin Headlands.

 Valley to Bobcat Trail, and Wolfback Ridge.
 In autumn the dead fennel

 plants rub together in the breeze, making a rushing noise like running

 water.
 Coyote brush is the dominant plant on the east-facing slope, but

 you may also see lupines, and monkeyflower, and paintbrush in the spring.
 I've

-red tail hawks, ravens, and ferruginous hawks soaring above Gerbode Valley.
+seen vultures, red tail hawks, ravens, and ferruginous hawks soaring above Gerbode Valley.
 You

 may even spot golden eagles and peregrine falcons, especially in the fall.

 Deer, coyotes, and bobcats wander the valleys and hills.
 At 1.9 miles,